agoose77/phd-thesis/content/2500-track-finding-and-fitting.md

 (expt:track-finding-and-fitting)=
 # Track Finding and Fitting

-Fundamental to design of many particle physics experiments is the ability to detect reaction ejectiles and measure their physical properties.
+Fundamental to the design of many particle physics experiments is the ability to detect reaction ejectiles and measure their physical properties.
 The considerable challenge that this poses, in even the most conventional forward-kinematics fixed-target experiments, is exacerbated in the thick-target regime described in {numref}`expt:thick-target-experiments`.
 In the absence of a single interaction locus, it becomes of vital importance to be able to observe the _trajectories_ of reaction products such that the underlying kinematic variables can be reconstructed.
 As discussed in {numref}`expt:time-projection-chambers`, the TPC detectors in which these experiments are often conducted typically incorporate a segmented readout, whereby particle trajectories are described as a set of discretised samples.
 The resolution of these data is usually governed by a combination of the ejectile, gas, and readout properties.

 The problems of identifying and fitting the particle trajectories recorded in such data are nominally distinct concepts, although many approaches necessarily combine the two.
 Track _finding_ describes the task of identifying the existence of a particle track, whilst track _fitting_ refers to the process of ascribing model variables to identified tracks subject to the parametrisation.
 Central to both subproblems is the importance of outlier rejection, which is often used as a metric by which to evaluate algorithm performance.